9-11.000 - Grand Jury

 9-11.300 - The Special Grand Jury—18 U.S.C. § 3331

-Empanelment of Special Grand Juries for organized crime (18 U.S.C. § 3331) requires certification obtained through the Policy and Statutory Enforcement Unit of the Office of Enforcement Operations, (202) 305-4023 or PSEU@usdoj.gov.
-See the Criminal Resource Manual at 158 for further discussion.
+Empanelment of Special Grand Juries for organized crime (18 U.S.C. § 3331) requires certification obtained through the Policy and Statutory Enforcement Unit of the Office of Enforcement Operations, (202) 305-4023 or PSEU@usdoj.gov (link sends e-mail).

 9-11.330 - Consultation With the Criminal Division About Reports Under 18 U.S.C. § 3333

 It is not clear what remedy the government would have if a court acted wrongly in sealing a special grand jury report and refusing to make it public.
-The Chief of the Organized Crime and Gang Section should be notified promptly if a court finally determines for any reason that a grand jury report is deficient or not proper to be released, so that consideration may be given to the possibility of taking the matter to the court of appeals.
-For further discussion on this issue, see the Criminal Resource Manual at 159.
+The Chief of the Violent Crime and Racketeering Section should be notified promptly if a court finally determines for any reason that a grand jury report is deficient or not proper to be released, so that consideration may be given to the possibility of taking the matter to the court of appeals.

 9-11.500 - Use of Asset Forfeiture in Connection with Structuring Offenses